Built-in Tools

 // headers: { "Authorization": "Bearer YOUR_API_KEY" }

-- All HTTP methods: GET, POST, PUT, DELETE, PATCH, HEAD, OPTIONS
+- Support for all HTTP methods (GET, POST, PUT, DELETE, PATCH, HEAD, OPTIONS)

 - JSON and form data support